-- In addition to EAS-required data, CAP alerts may carry rich information such as audio, video, geographical-location data, etc., that EAS participants may opt to use for supplemental information to provide to their audiences.
+- In addition to EAS-required data, CAP alerts may carry rich information such as audio, video, geographical-location data, etc., that EAS participants may opt to provide supplemental information to their audiences.

 EAS Participant Requirements

-During January 2012, the FCC announced its Fifth Report and Order to clarify FCC rules relating to CAP implementation.
+In January 2012, the FCC announced its Fifth Report and Order to clarify FCC rules relating to CAP implementation.
 Among the provisions is a new requirement for EAS participants’ EAS equipment to interface with IPAWS to enable the distribution of CAP-formatted alert messages from the IPAWS system.
-As EAS rules and the CAP standard evolve over time, IPAWS will be updated to accommodate new requirements.
+As EAS rules and the CAP standard evolve over time, IPAWS-OPEN is updated to accommodate new requirements.

 Encoder/Decoder CAP Conformity

-FEMA published the Integrated Public Alert and Warning System (IPAWS) Guide for Independent Testing of Emergency Alert System Equipment to describe testing requirements for any Independent Testing Authority (ITA) who wishes to provide testing services for the manufacturers of EAS decoder equipment for purposes of meeting FCC equipment certification requirements.
+FEMA published the Integrated Public Alert and Warning System (IPAWS) Guide for Independent Testing of Emergency Alert System Equipment to describe testing requirements for any Independent Testing Authority that wishes to provide testing services for the manufacturers of EAS decoder equipment for purposes of meeting FCC equipment certification requirements.

 Testing with IPAWS-OPEN